 On January 26th, 2008, Billy performed with the Philadelphia Orchestra celebrating the 151st anniversary of the Academy of Music.
 He premiered his new classical piece titled, "Waltz Number 2 (Steinway Hall)".
 He also played many of his lesser known pieces with full orchestral backing, including the rarely performed "Nylon Curtain" songs "Scandinavian Skies" and "Where's the Orchestra?".
 On March 10th of that year, Billy inducted his friend John Mellencamp into the Rock and Roll Hall of Fame in a ceremony at the Waldorf Astoria Hotel in New York City.
 On July 16th and 18th, Joel played the final concerts at Shea Stadium before its demolition.
 Also on the show were Tony Bennett, Don Henley, John Mayer, John Mellencamp, Steven Tyler, Roger Daltrey, Garth Brooks, and Paul McCartney.
 The former Beatle ended the show with a reference to his own performance there with The Fab Four in 1965, the first major stadium concert in Rock 'n' Roll history.
 The concerts were shown in the 2010 documentary film Last Play at Shea, issued on DVD on February 8th, 2011.
 The CD and DVD of the show, "Live at Shea Stadium" were released on March 8th.
 2011 also marked the 40th anniversary of the release of Joel's first album, "Cold Spring Harbor".
 The 1973 album "Piano Man" was re-released in a 2-disc Legacy edition in November 2011.

 In the Spring of 2013, Billy told ABC News Radio that he was considering retiring from Rock concerts, and may opt to concentrate on Classical endeavours after shows in Sydney, Australia and New Orleans.
+In September of that same year, Joel also promised to publish his long awaited biography by mid-2014.

-Although Billy Joel never was a critic's favorite, the pianist emerged as one of the most popular singer/songwriters of the latter half of the '70s.
+Although Billy Joel never was a critic's favorite, the pianist emerged as one of the most popular singer / songwriters of the latter half of the '70s.
 His music consistently demonstrates an affection for Beatlesque hooks and a flair for Tin Pan Alley and Broadway melodies.
 His fusion of two distinct eras made him a superstar in the late '70s, '80s and 90s as he racked an impressive string of multi-platinum albums and hit singles.

 Billy wrote "Just The Way You Are" for his then wife, Elizabeth, as a birthday present, in 1977.